 Sarah and Dave are a wonderful couple who were heading abroad for a short vacation.

-Their comfortable home is large and spacious with an outdoor covered pavilion, heated by a gas fireplace and heater, where you can enjoy sitting regardless of the weather, and a beautiful salt water pool with little to no maintenance.
-For the exerciser, there is an in-door gym.
+Their comfortable home is large and spacious, with an outdoor covered pavilion, heated by a gas fireplace and heater, where you can enjoy sitting regardless of the weather, and a beautiful saltwater pool with little to no maintenance.
+For the exerciser, there is an indoor gym.

 Salt Water Pool With Surrounding Deck!

-Skye is a beautiful white 2 year old male Samoyed.
+Skye is a beautiful white 2-year-old male Samoyed.
 This breed can be a mixture of biscuit and white colouring although pure white and all biscuit dogs are common.

 Originally bred to hunt, haul sledges (a vehicle on runners for conveying loads or passengers over snow or ice), or herd reindeer, we did not see any hunting instincts in Skye.
-He is a very strong dog though which is characteristic of his breed.
+He is a very strong dog, though which is characteristic of his breed.

 I sometimes think pets are like kids – they will do things for other people that they won’t do for their parents or owners.
 We are happy to say that we had no issues with Skye and that he ate quite well.
-His favourite ‘snack’ though was a Kong (this was a new term for me) filled with peanut butter and frozen.
+His favourite ‘snack’ though is a Kong (this is a new term for me) filled with peanut butter and frozen.
 Although we only gave it to him once or twice a week, I am quite sure he would have been content to have one every day!

 Skye Eating Peanut Butter Out Of A Kong!

-Skye loved to play and he and my husband would have a chase around the deck, Skye with a toy in his mouth and my husband threatening to take it – I am not sure who enjoyed it more!
+Skye loves to play and he and my husband would have a chase around the deck, Skye with a toy in his mouth and my husband threatening to take it – I am not sure who enjoyed it more!

-Since Skye is an extremely slow walker for a 2-year old, he made walking with a leash a piece of cake.
+Since Skye is an extremely slow walker for a 2-year-old, he made walking with a leash a piece of cake.
 At times when we would take him to the park, he would happily run around investigating or climb up on the picnic table as if to say “Here I am, look at me!”